metalama/Metalama.Documentation/content/conceptual/aspects/advising/introducing-types.md

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/IntroduceNestedClass_Members.cs name="Introducing a nested class"]

+## Adding implemented interfaces

+To add interface implementations to an introduce type, use the <xref:Metalama.Framework.Advising.AdviserExtensions.ImplementInterface*> method as mentioned in <xref:implementing-interfaces>.

 ### Final example: the Builder pattern

 Let's finish this article with a complete implementation of the `Builder` pattern, a few fragments of which were illustrated above.